 The research on this is clear: combining a healthy diet with weight training achieves greater fat loss in older adults with obesity than combining a healthy diet with a low-intensity cardio routine like walking.
 Weight lifting recognizes that the body is an interconnected machine, with one working part influencing the others.
 By loading weights on during squats and curls, you recruit the other smaller muscles to help.
 This demands energy and calories, which melts away fat.

 Whether we like it or not, we become more injury-prone as we age.
 However, it’s easy to counteract this risk factor with strength and conditioning weight training.
-Women who lift benefit from increased lean muscle strength and neuromuscular coordination, both of which safeguard the body from injury.
+Women who lift benefit from increased bone density, lean muscle strength, and neuromuscular coordination, all of which safeguard the body from injury.

 There are plenty of wild health and wellness claims circulating the internet, but here’s one claim that you can take to heart: lifting weights helps to prevent disease.
 Your risk of everything from cardiovascular disease and obesity to type 2 diabetes drops significantly.

 According to recent research, compared to women who don’t participate in strength training, women who lift weights reduce their risk of type 2 diabetes by 30% and their risk of cardiovascular disease by 17%!

 As you increase lean mass and decrease visceral fat, your risk of hypertension and metabolic disease diminishes.
 The health benefits even go beyond that, since you’ll sleep better, enjoy a stress outlet, and achieve other good habits that prevent future disease.

 As a physician, I believe that exercise is the number one treatment for depression, and Brandi agrees.